 Dara Parker: Moving From Charity to Justice

-Earlier this year, Vancouver Foundation embarked on a project called BetaPhil to explore how we could deepen impact and strengthen equity within systems change grantmaking.
+In 2019 Vancouver Foundation embarked on a project called BetaPhil to explore how we could deepen impact and strengthen equity within systems change grantmaking.
 We’ve made a commitment to our community that we’ll provide updates, insights, and learnings as the project unfolds.

 In August, we shared the learnings from the Research phase of the project that would inform the next phase of testing.
 Since then, we hosted 11 co-design sessions with community organizations — including those who’ve successfully and unsuccessfully applied for grants and those who’ve never applied — and introduced some changes to the Systems Change Grant application in an effort to improve accessibility.
 Throughout this process, we’ve learned a lot and have realized we have more work to do as a community foundation to truly center justice and equity in our work.
 In this latest update, Dara Parker, VP of Grants and Community Initiatives offers her reflections on what we’ve learned and why we’re looking beyond our systems change grantmaking in how we center justice as our core purpose.

 I was drawn to join Vancouver Foundation in 2019 because of its bold choice to invest in systems change.
 Having spent 20 years working in the nonprofit sector, I understood that we needed to address root causes to achieve the change we hoped to see in the world, and that funders needed to support this work.
 I also recognized that this was inherently risky and would require philanthropists to shift their expectations of measurable outputs in short time-periods (e.g. number of meals/children/trees served).
 I was impressed that Vancouver Foundation was doing just that.